-Diaper pails come with a number of different features.
+Diaper pails come with many different features.
 Here is what I think you should look for when deciding upon the best diaper pail for your home.

 - #1: The diapers are pushed through a hole and past a clamp-like device.

 - #2: The diapers are placed in a hole, and then you move a handle which pushes the diaper down into the pail

 I would recommend one that uses method #2, as this ensures that the diapers are being compacted down into the pail.
 With method #1, this isn’t necessarily true.